Clara Admin Suite for practice owners

 Privacy-safe proof strategy

-No approved testimonials yet does not mean no proof.
-ClaraOps can show non-testimonial proof through transparent artifacts, operator context, and clearly labeled examples instead of borrowing trust from fake customers.
+No approved testimonials yet does not mean no trust signal.
+ClaraOps can show the review workflow with clearly labeled examples, practical setup expectations, and plain privacy boundaries instead of borrowing trust from fake customers.

-Show payroll-readiness states such as source review, exception queues, owner approval, and export preparation with explicit labels that the screenshots are illustrative and not customer data.
+Show payroll-readiness states such as source review, exception queues, admin approval, and export preparation with explicit labels that the screenshots are illustrative and not customer data.

 Use sample payroll calculation support, exception lists, source-backed workpapers, and audit-friendly operating records that demonstrate shape and rigor without production payroll rows.

-Explain the operational problem ClaraOps was built to solve: owner review pressure, scattered SimplePractice exports, Google Workspace handoff context, and repeatable close discipline.
+Explain the operational problem ClaraOps was built to solve: admin review pressure, scattered SimplePractice exports, Google Workspace handoff context, and repeatable close discipline.

 Setup and review path

-Set credible expectations for fit confirmation, source authorization, first sample review, first owner-ready close, and follow-up support rather than promising instant automation.
+Set credible expectations for fit confirmation, source authorization, first sample review, first admin-ready close, and follow-up support rather than promising instant automation.

 Security posture